BobiIsAwake/BobiIsAwake/README.md

-- 👋 Hi, I’m Bobi
+- Heya, I’m Bobi but I also go by Matcha on internet.
-- 👀 I’m interested in stuff
+- I'm an aspiring developer whos extremly interested into learning new stuff and expanding my knowledge.
-- 🌱 I’m currently learning C, C# and F#
+- I’m currently learning C, C# and F#.
-- 📫 How to reach me on Discord .bobi_ !
+- You can reach me on Discord by adding me with my user name ".bobi_" or find me on other places through https://linktr.ee/matchaferret!
-- 😄 Pronouns: Any (besides It/its)
+- Pronouns: Any (besides It/its)